 The gag in this cartoon is based on a sign.
 As a former sign maker myself, I believe that: A world without signs would be...chaos.
 Something to think about.
 Or not.

 Friday, October 1, 2010

 For ten years I had a part-time job working with a professional magician.
 And no--I was not the lovely assistant, but more of a glorified stagehand.
 My job was to make sure that the show ran smoothly so that the talent could do his thing.
 It was great fun, and we functioned like a well-oiled machine.
 I have some good stories about those days.

 Friday, September 24, 2010

-Here we have two intrepid individuals minding they're own business, when an alien spacecraft falls to Earth.
-When presented with extraterrestrial life forms, these two fellows make an interesting choice.
+We have here two intrepid individuals minding they're own business, when an alien spacecraft falls to Earth.
+When presented with advanced, intelligent, extraterrestrial life forms, these two fellows make an interesting choice.

 Thursday, September 16, 2010

 This cartoon is quite popular with my animal loving friends.
 It has been published many times, and in many ways.
 It was once used as part of a fund raising campaign for a local no-kill animal shelter.
 The dogs I draw are always loosely based on dogs I've had in the past.
 It's a good way to remember my old friends.
 I thought the monogrammed towel was a nice touch.